Malware: Purposes

 Since the rise of widespread broadband Internet access, malicious software has more frequently been designed for profit.
 Since 2003, the majority of widespread viruses and worms have been designed to take control of users' computers for illicit purposes.
 Infected "zombie computers" can be used to send email spam, to host contraband data such as child pornography, or to engage in distributed denial-of-service attacks as a form of extortion.
 Malware is used broadly against government or corporate websites to gather sensitive information, or to disrupt their operation in general.
 Further, malware can be used against individuals to gain information such as personal identification numbers or details, bank or credit card numbers, and passwords.

 Beyond its use in criminal enterprises, malware has also been deployed as a tool for sabotage, often driven by political objectives.
 A notable example is Stuxnet, which was engineered to interfere with specific industrial control systems.

 In other cases, politically motivated malware attacks have targeted entire networks, causing widespread disruption.
 These incidents have included the mass deletion of files and damage to master boot records—actions sometimes described as "computer killing."
-High-profile examples include the attack on Sony Pictures Entertainment in November 2014, which involved malware known as Shamoon (also referred to as W32.Disttrack), and a similar strike against Saudi Aramco in August 2012.
+High-profile examples include the attack on Sony Pictures Entertainment in November 2014, which involved malware known as Shamoon (also referred to as W32.Disttrack), and a similarstrike against Saudi Aramco in August 2012.

 In 2024, a botnet owner was arrested for engaging in a pay-per-install operation for financial gain.

 Types

 Malware can be classified in numerous ways, and certain malicious programs may fall into two or more categories simultaneously.
-Broadly, software can categorised into three types: (i) goodware; (ii) grayware and (iii) malware.
+Broadly, software can be categorised into three types: (i) goodware; (ii) grayware and (iii) malware.